cnelson20/x16wars/README.md

 - If it looks correct you can exit the dialogue by pressing OK, then running the emulator by double clicking the shortcut.

 ### Controls:
-Two options: Keyboard or keyboard joystick or SNES controller
+Three options: Keyboard,keyboard joystick, or SNES controller

 Keyboard:
 WASD to move cursor